-- Using their index or metaphor card each person will place their card on the continuum where they feel comfortable.
-If you are an extreme PC then you will be closer to the side that is PC, if you are rather undecided then you will be closer to the middle.
+- Using their index or metaphor card, each person will place their card on the continuum where they feel comfortable.
+If you are an extreme PC, you will be closer to the side that is PC; if you are somewhat undecided, you will be closer to the middle.

-- Once they have settled on where they fit along the continuum, ask them to observe where others are in reference to themselves.
+- Once they have settled on where they fit along the continuum, ask them to observe where others are about themselves.
 Ask them to share with a partner what factors led them to choose their location on the continuum.
-Ask the group to observe where the largest masses of responses are on the continuum, where each person is in reference to them and what this may mean for the group.
+Ask the group to observe where the largest masses of responses are on the continuum, where each person is about them, and what this may mean for the group.